satopian/poti-kaini-EN/README.md

 Please update to v5.x or higher.

-## A POTI-board that can use HTML5 versions of PaintBBS NEO , ChickenPaint, and klecks.
+## A POTI-board that can use HTML5 versions of PaintBBS NEO , ChickenPaint , and klecks.

 ![PaintBBS NEO](https://user-images.githubusercontent.com/44894014/130362908-27922b42-6a4c-4c73-8ab6-a1f678014eed.png)